ChameleonCloud/chi-in-a-box/docs/setup-guides/production-baremetal/quickstart.md

 #### `${CC_ANSIBLE_SITE}/inventory/hosts`

 *   Edit the [Ansible inventory](https://docs.ansible.com/ansible/latest/user\_guide/intro\_inventory.html) of your site configuration to include the hostname of the node you are installing to.
+By default, the controller node can also be network, monitoring, and storage.
 It should look like this:

     ```ini
     # These initial groups are the only groups required to be modified.
 The